 While running in great in itself, doing certain exercises alongside can help you become a better runner.
 Do core strength work regularly and mix some cross-training into your workout routine by taking a spin class, going to boot camp or swimming.
-This will make injury less likely and build
+This will make injury less likely and build your overall strength.

 7. Vary The Pace And Location